 And with the pandemic shaking up customer expectations and loyalty as we know it, it’s more crucial than ever to ensure your retention strategy is up to scratch.

 At Fresh Fest 2021, we took the stage with three of our clients to learn more about their retention strategies.
 We heard about their favorite

 If you missed the live discussion, you can catch the replay

 Favorite customer retention marketing channels

 The company has also been looking at using personalized recommendations to present the relevant metal type to the customer, based on the alloy they have used to make jewelry before.
-They have also started to introduce beneficial offers to the customers, trying to focus on where they might be geographically, or what type of customer they might be.
+They have also started to introduce beneficial offers to the customers within their marketing strategy, trying to focus on where they might be geographically, or what type of customer they might be.

 “We actually had the panic-buying the supermarkets had,” Lauren explained, adding that “for us it was kind of: ‘How do we ensure that we’re delivering as much as possible that we can for these customers?’”